particle-iot/docs/src/content/datasheets/accessories/gen3-accessories.md

 | CTS | GND   |
 | GND | VUSB  |

+The RX and TX pins are only available on the debugger header pins and are not connected to the Argon or Boron RX and TX pins.

+The RTS and CTS (hardware flow control pins) are not currently supported by the debugger firmware and cannot be used.

 In order to use SWD debugging you need to connect:

 - D7: SWDIO